-MATLAB significantly reduces the time required to preprocess and label datasets with domain-specific apps for audio, video, images, and text data.
+MATLAB significantly reduces the time required to preprocess and label data sets for signal, image, video, lidar, audio, and text data.
 Synchronize disparate time series, replace outliers with interpolated values, deblur images, and filter noisy signals.
 Use interactive apps to label, crop, and identify important features, and built-in algorithms to help automate the process of labeling.

 Start with a complete set of algorithms and prebuilt models, then create and modify deep learning models using the Deep Network Designer app.
 Incorporate deep learning models for domain-specific problems without having to create complex network architectures from scratch.